Maria Edgeworth: Legacy

 During the period 1800–1814 (when Walter Scott's Waverley was published) Edgeworth was the most celebrated and successful living English novelist.
 Her reputation equalled that of Fanny Burney (Madame d'Arblay) (1752–1840) earlier, in a time that saw a number of other female writers including Elizabeth Hamilton, Amelia Opie, Hannah More and Elizabeth Inchbald.
 Her only potential male competitor prior to Scott was William Godwin.
 She was certainly well received by the critics and literary figures of her time.
 Croker (1780–1857) compared her work to Don Quixote and Gil Blas and to the work of Henry Fielding, while Francis Jeffrey (1773–1850) called her work 'perfect'.

 The Ulster Gaelic Society, established in 1830, succeeded in a single publication in its history, namely the translation into Irish of two stories by Maria Edgeworth: Tomás Ó Fiannachtaigh translated Forgive and Forget and Rosanna into Irish in the 1830s.

+An hour-long monologue based on her letters, performed by Edith Evans, was broadcast on BBC Radio 3 in 1967 and again in 2026 on BBC Radio 4 Extra.